 Details of our role in relation to these different areas can be found below:

-We seek to advise Government, industry and business on how to improve energy efficiency, and also to influence other in developing policies that minimise energy demand.
-As part of this, we provide up-to-date information and guidance to NetRegs(a free environmental guidance service) on environmental legislation and regulations for every type of business.
-We have also worked with the Scottish Government to develop its energy efficiency action plan.
+We seek to advise Government, industry and business on how to improve energy efficiency, and also to influence others in developing policies that minimise energy demand.
+As part of this, we continue to work with the Scottish Government and support partners (listed under Related Items) to develop and implement the Energy Efficient Scotland Programme and provide up-to-date information and guidance to NetRegs(a free environmental guidance service) on environmental legislation and regulations for every type of business.

-We require operators of certain activities to address specific energy considerations under industrial and water environment regulatory regimes, and we administer the Carbon Reduction Commitment Energy Efficiency Scheme, which aims to reduce energy usage and cut carbon dioxide emissions in high energy using private and public sector organisations.
+We require operators of certain activities to address specific energy considerations under industrial and water environment regulatory regimes, and we administer the Carbon Reduction Commitment and Energy Saving Opportunities Scheme , which aims to reduce energy usage and cut carbon dioxide emissions in high energy using private and public sector organisations.

 We also administer the EU Emissions Trading System, which is a mechanism to encourage reducing CO2 emissions through, for example, improvements to energy efficiency.
 In addition, Articles 14 (5-8) of the EU Energy Efficiency Directive 2012,which is transposed into Scottish legislation via amendments to the Pollution Prevention and Control (Scotland) Regulations 2012, require us to ensure cost-benefit analyses are undertaken for certain new and refurbished installations to assess the potential for waste heat to be efficiently utilised.